Collaborating university: Università della Svizzera italiana

-Applications for the first cohort of the CAS-GI are now being accepted.
+Applications for the 2022/2023 cohort are no longer being accepted.

 The tuition fee is EUR 5,400.
 A discounted fee of EUR 3,000 is implemented and made available to participants from low, lower middle and upper middle-income economies as defined by The World Bank for the year 2022.

 The tuition fee includes:

 Cancellation should be submitted in writing and refund of the first deposit payment will be processed when cancellation is notified by 30 October 2022.

 The College of the European School of Oncology (ESCO) will offer one full tuition scholarship to a fellow or graduate enrolled in ESCO for the year 2022.
 You may request to be considered for this scholarship on Part II of the application template.
 ESCO enrolment/renewal must be carried out before the application deadline in order to be consider for this benefit.